Your Capital Gains Taxes Versus a 1031 Exchange

 This is part four in my series on 1031 exchanges.
-Keep in mind that I’m using the current capital gains rate of 15%.
-Depending what happens on November 6th, these number may change … radically.
+Keep in mind that I’m using the 2015 rules for the calculation.

 The tax savings versus a taxable sale comparison